apache/camel/examples/camel-example-hystrix/README.md

 For example using gradle, you can then access the web console locally at: `http://localhost:7979/hystrix-dashboard`.

 The stream is accessinble from the client at: `http://localhost:8080/hystrix.stream` which you can add as stream to the web console and then you should see the circuit breakers.
+In the screen shot below, we have just stopped service1, so the Hystrix EIP will execute the fallback via network, which is calling service2 instead.
+If you start service 1 again then the Hystrix EIP should go back to green again.

 ![Hystrix Web Console](images/hystrix-web-console.png "Hystrix Web Console")